jovotech/jovo-framework/docs/basic-concepts/output/README.md

 this.ask(speech, [reprompt1, reprompt2, goodbyeMessage]);
 ```

-You can find more detail about this feature here: [Platform Specific Features > Google Assistant > Multiple Reprompts](../../05_platform-specifics/google-assistant/README.md#multiple-reprompts './google-assistant#multiple-reprompts').
+> You can find more detail about this feature here: [Platforms > Google Assistant > Multiple Reprompts](../../platforms/google-assistant/README.md#multiple-reprompts './google-assistant#multiple-reprompts').

 ### repeat

-It is recommended to use a `'RepeatIntent'` (e.g. the `'AMAZON.RepeatIntent'`) that allows users to ask your app to repeat the previous output if they missed it.
+It is recommended to use a `RepeatIntent` (e.g. the `AMAZON.RepeatIntent`) that allows users to ask your app to repeat the previous output if they missed it.

 ```javascript
 this.repeat();